danstoner/dailymile_export/README.md

 ```
 $ python dailymile_export_to_tsv.py --help
-usage: dailymile_export_to_tsv.py [-h] [-d] [-g] username
+usage: dailymile_export_to_tsv.py [-h] [-d] [-e] [-m MAXPAGES] [-w] USERNAME

 Script to download entries from the dailymile API for a particular user into a
 tab-delimited file.

 positional arguments:
-  username     The dailymile.com username of the account to export.
+  USERNAME              The dailymile.com username of the account to export.

 optional arguments:
   -h, --help            show this help message and exit
   -d, --debug           Enable debug level logging.
-  -g, --gear   Retrieve gear data also.   [not yet implemented]
+  -e, --extended        Retrieve extended info for each entry.
+This currently
+                        only includes gear and effort. that this will greatly
+                        impact performance since every single entry will
+                        require a web request (gear data is not available via
+                        the API).
+Posts must not be set to private in
+                        dailymile.
+  -m MAXPAGES, --maxpages MAXPAGES
+                        Maximum number of API requests to make (to limit http
+                        requests during testing)
+  -w, --disablewarnings
+                        Disable urllib warnings such as SSL errors.
 ```

 ### Perl